mdselimme/Digital-Wallet-Service-Backend-Node-Ts-Mongoose/Readme.md

 #### user update api

 - method: `PATCH` api endpoint: https://digital-wallet-server.vercel.app/api/v1/user/update/:id
+- credentials: true.

 ##### schema design:

 - You can update one or more components.
+- first login to user and you will find and accessToken and refreshToken

 ```json
 {